An AP recovery audit can be a wake-up call.

 Why It Matters: If you feel like you’re drowning in paperwork just to match invoices with POs and get approvals, automating those steps can lift a huge weight off your shoulders.

 Instead of manually cross-checking every invoice against purchase orders and chasing down managers for sign-offs, an automated system handles the matching and routing for you in the background.
-This dramatically speeds up processing times—what once took days or weeks can often be done in a matter of hours—so you can pay vendors faster (and even capture early-payment discounts).
+This dramatically speeds up processing times.
+What once took days or weeks can often be done in a matter of hours, so you can pay vendors faster (and even capture early-payment discounts).

 Fewer human touches also mean fewer mistakes: the software will catch mismatches or duplicate invoices that a busy person might overlook.
 Plus, automation enforces compliance by creating an audit trail for each invoice; every approval and match is logged, making it easy to prove that proper controls were followed for each payment.